glacials/twos.dev/src/cold/apple.md

 I wasn't.
 The anxiety of this was so distracting as to be counterproductive.

-Ecosystem effects of AirPods include automatic switching between devices based on attention, a Siri integration slightly worse than Pixel Buds's Google Assistant integration, and spatial audio.
+Ecosystem effects of AirPods include automatic switching between devices based on attention, and a Siri integration slightly worse than Pixel Buds's Google Assistant integration.

 ### ⚠ Gmail → iCloud Mail {#mail}